 At Hodgson’s we have several DP23 testing machines which measure the leakage of your chimney rather than guessing with smoke.
 The main advantage of this equipment is that there is no access required to other dwellings and rooms as it is needed with smoke testing.
 It is also accurate and repeatable.

-Pressure testing provides confirmation that the integrity of the product being tested.
+Pressure testing provides confirmation of the integrity of such systems:

-P1 (200pa) for lower pressure usage on boilers, biomass boilers, hot water generators.
+- P1 (200pa) for Lower pressure usage on Boilers, Biomass Systems Hot water Generator

-The Wöhler DP 23 tests the tightness of exhaust ducts and chimneys.
+The Wohler DP 23 tests the tightness of flues and chimneys

 Basic range of pressure and tightness testing:

-Ability to test all chimney classes and flue gas systems.
+- Ability to test all chimney classes and flue classes

 If a Type 1 Smoke Test is Required we can ofcourse undertake this service to Approved Document J building regulations.